gsoft-inc/wl-squide/docs/guides/add-authentication.md

 }
 ```

-In the previous example, after the user logs in, the application is reloaded.
+After the user logs in, the application is reloaded.
 This is a requirement of the [AppRouter](../reference/routing/appRouter.md) component's [onLoadPublicData](../reference/routing/appRouter.md#load-public-data) and [onLoadProtectedData](../reference/routing/appRouter.md#load-protected-data) handlers.
 Nevertheless, it's not a significant concern because [Workleap](https://workleap.com/) applications utilize a third-party service for authentication which requires a full refresh of the application.

 ## Create a session accessor function